What is ‘building information modelling according to the ISO 19650 series’?

 The quantity and quality of information produced being just sufficient to satisfy the defined information needs, whilst not compromising health and safety or security.
 Too much information represents wasted effort by the supply chain and too little means clients/owners take uninformed decisions about their projects/assets.

-Efficient and effective transfer of information between those involved in each part of the life cycle – particularly within projects and between project delivery and asset operation.
+transfer of information between those involved in each part of the life cycle – particularly within projects and between project delivery and asset operation.
 Informed and timely decision making.

 The ultimate result would be the efficiencies gained through reduction of waste/rework in the design, construction, operation and maintenance activities plus the reduction of risk.